-If you are a rostered minister in the ELCA or the spouse of a rostered minister, you are strongly encouraged to participate in financial counseling through Lutheran Social Service (LSS) Financial Counseling, where you can engage in open conversations about financial wellness and financial literacy.
+If you are a rostered minister in the ELCA or the spouse or family member of a rostered minister, you are strongly encouraged to participate in financial counseling through Lutheran Social Service (LSS) Financial Counseling, where you can engage in open conversations about financial wellness and financial literacy.

 LSS Financial Counseling offers a full range of financial services that empower you to conquer debt through tangible steps and personal guidance.

 LSS financial counselors help you (as an individual, as a couple or as a family) with: